The best romantic comedy in visual novel realm.

-It’s a saving grace that Maruto, somehow, managed to pace his work perfectly this time, with not a single scene feeling redundant or dragging on for too long (a thing that almost never happens in this bloat-loving medium).
+It’s a saving grace that Maruto, somehow, managed to pace his work perfectly this time, with not a single scene feeling redundant or dragging on for too long (a thing that almost never happens in this medium).

-While it’s not perfect, The Most Forbidden Love in the World is probably the best romantic comedy I’ve ever read.
+While it’s not perfect, The Most Forbidden Love in the World is definitely among the best romantic comedies I had the pleasure to read.
 Not only does it offer touching romance and characters that can charm even the most jaded of readers, it has an actually relatively interesting plot and deals with both mature (divorce, work problems) and morally-questionable themes.

-|Attractive character sprites||Face deformation in HCGs|
+|Attractive character sprites||Awkward face deformation in HCGs|

-|Fine music||There could have been more challenges for Mitoko and Osamu to overcome|
+|All right music||There could have been more challenges for Mitoko and Osamu to overcome|

-|Flowing narration||Kaya’s and Himeo’s routes feel tacked on (though are still surprisingly compelling)|
+|Pleasant, flowing narration||Kaya’s and Himeo’s routes feel tacked on (though are still surprisingly compelling)|

-|Interesting, likable side-cast|
+|Interesting, likable profound characters|

 |Has one of my favorite ero scenes in a VN|